WHAT TO USE & PRODUCT REVIEWS

 tools and products I use

-The Twinstar as shown above works well for smaller sized tanks.
-The newer S series has an attractive spectrum, a rarity in the LED world, and sleek build.
+The Twinstar S series works well for smaller sized tanks.
+The S series has an attractive spectrum, a rarity in the LED world, and sleek build.
 I also like that they do not have fans which are another weak point in many light fixtures.
 The fixtures are slightly broader than thinner fixtures, but I find that this actually gives better spread in a tank.
 I think single fixtures work well for smaller standard sized tanks.
 For 3ft (90x45x45cm) tanks and above, I would recommend having 2 fixtures.

 The downside of both these light sets is that they do not come with dimmers/electronic programming by default.